yunkewang/CompanyRankingSystem/README.md

 #### API credential management:

-careerViz provides two ways of credential management, with local .conf file or shared .p file
+CompanyRankingSystem provides two ways of credential management, with local .conf file or shared .p file

 .conf file can be edited and loaded in plaintext with api authentication credential